Bread05/Epicgamergaminggamergame/README.md

 github readmes are so cool

 What happened to the readme lol?
 Did you delete a bunch of things out of here or something?
 Anyway, im glad youre back in action!

+i did not realise but did you see the new update